-Sam was appointed Director of Pro Bono in March 2020.
-Prior to that he spent 12 years in the firm's Dispute Resolution team during which time he was promoted to Senior Counsel, ranked by Legal 500 as a 'Rising Star' and co-led the team which won Commercial Litigation Team of the Year at all three major legal awards.
+Sam is the Director of Pro Bono (partner from 1 July 2022).
+Prior to his appointment in March 2020, he spent 12 years in the firm's Dispute Resolution team during which time he was promoted to Senior Counsel, ranked by Legal 500 as a 'Rising Star' and co-led the team which won Commercial Litigation Team of the Year at all three major legal awards.

 Earlier in his career he was selected as a judicial assistant in the Court of Appeal (ultimately working for the Lord Chief Justice) and also seconded to the Serious Fraud Office in a high-profile role in one of the regulator’s blockbuster investigations where he was described by the Director of the SFO as a “major asset”.